drobnyjt/rcpr/README.md

 real_polynomial_roots(c, complex_threshold)

-* c: the coefficients of the polynomial in monomial form, starting with degree n, n-1, ...
+* c: the coefficients of the polynomial in monomial form, with the first coefficient being 1, starting with degree n, n-1, ...
 1, 0
 * complex_threshold: f64: the threshold of the imaginary part of roots that are near-real that is tolerated